gmnrmyr/AscendOSRS/docs/Development-Roadmap.md

-# OSRS GE Alt Tracker - Complete Development Roadmap
+# AscendOSRS - Complete Development Roadmap

 ## 🚨 CRITICAL CONSTRAINTS
 - **DO NOT BREAK EXISTING FUNCTIONALITY** - Users are already using the app